natanfudge/HardCraft/ideas.md

 ## Rogue-like mechanics

 Upon completing a wave, get loot that allows you to choose between different upgrades.

+## Reworked Creepers

+It doesn't make much sense that creeps can dig since they have no hands.
+Instead, they should act as "wall breakers", and will explode as soon as they reach a wall when they can't find a path.
+Creepers have increased blast radius and only deal a set of amount of damage to blocks, only outright destroying them if the blocks can't withstand the damage.

 ## New mob mechanics